 Note: Homeowners would have to pay a significant amount of money to redeem the property so redemption does not happen too often.

 - Research how long the foreclosure was vacant.
 Homes in a dire state of disrepair won’t be eligible for a conventional mortgage.
+Some foreclosures could potentially be destroyed either by the homeowner or due to vacancy and vandalism.

 - Properties purchased at foreclosure auction require a twenty percent deposit the day of the auction in the form of a certified check or money order and must be paid in full within 30 days of the sale.

-Your safest bet is to speak with a real estate lawyer who can best instruct you on the process and guide you through all the steps required to successfully buying foreclosure properties in NJ.
+Your safest bet is to speak with a real estate lawyer who can best instruct you on the process and guide you through all the steps required to successfully buy foreclosure properties in NJ.